Balochistan Govt Records Unprecedented Revenue Collection Of 144 Percent - UrduPoint

 Balochistan Govt Records Unprecedented Revenue Collection Of 144 Percent

-"Balochistan Revenue Authority (BRA) and other departments have collected record revenue during the last fiscal year," Balochistan government official told APP while sharing overall situation of revenue collection in the province on Tuesday.
+"Balochistan Revenue Authority (BRA) and other departments have collected record revenue during the last fiscal year," Balochistan government official told APP while sharing the overall situation of revenue collection in the province.

-He informed that the installation of a comprehensive programme for online taxation system in excise and taxation department of the province was also on the cards.
+He informed that the installation of a comprehensive program for an online taxation system in the excise and taxation department of the province was also on the cards.

-The official said the initiative would not only facilitate taxpayers in submitting taxes but also bring transparency in the system.
+The official said the initiative would not only facilitate taxpayers in submitting taxes but also bring transparency to the system.

 The government has digitalized the land revenue management information system in a bid to increase revenue collection of the province.